Government-Communication-Service/code-club-2026/README.md

 <!DOCTYPE html>
 ```

-This goes on every web page before anything else.
-It ensures the browser renders the page in standards mode rather than "quirks mode," preventing display inconsistencies across different browsers.
+<p>This goes on every web page before anything else.
+It ensures the browser renders the page in standards mode rather than "quirks mode," preventing display inconsistencies across different browsers.</p>
 7. Underneath that add

 ```html